 Adverse Effect Profiles

 Currently available atypical antipsychotics in the United States include risperidone (Risperdal), clozapine (Clozaril), olanzapine (Zyprexa), quetiapine (Seroquel), ziprasidone (Geodon), and aripiprazole (Abilify).
-Initially, these agents were FDA-approved for the treatment of patients with schizophrenia, but most of these are also currently approved for the treatment of patients with bipolar mania as monotherapy (olanzapine, risperidone, quetiapine, and ziprasidone) and some as combination therapy (olanzapine, risperidone, and quetiapine) with lithium or valproic acid (Depacon, Depakene, Depakote).
-The FDA has approved olanzapine as maintenance treatment of bipolar disorder and, in a combination pill with fluoxetine, for treatment of patients with depressive episodes associated with bipolar disorder.
+Initially, these agents were FDA-approved for the treatment of patients with schizophrenia, but most of these are also currently approved for the treatment of patients with mania as monotherapy (olanzapine, risperidone, quetiapine, and ziprasidone) and some as combination therapy (olanzapine, risperidone, and quetiapine) with lithium or valproic acid (Depacon, Depakene, Depakote).

 Literature reviews for atypical antipsychotics and reports of metabolic adverse effects between individual agents vary considerably.
 To date, most published studies are available for clozapine, olanzapine, and risperidone, whereas the information concerning potential effects of the other atypical antipsychotics is limited.
 The reasons for this variability include the differences in prescription rates (risperidone and olanzapine are the two most widely prescribed agents in the U.S.), the length of time these treatments have been available (clozapine, risperidone, and olanzapine have been available the longest), and differences in the level of interest concerning metabolic adverse effects with individual agents.
 Fewer reports were identified for quetiapine, ziprasidone and aripiprazole--the more recently approved agents--and for zot epine and amisulpride, agents that are not currently released in the U.S.23-25